Management Zones โ Three New Concepts

 Filter data in dashboards/UI Data Segmentation Segments โ DQL filter expressions

 ๐ก This is the key insight: management zones tried to do all three at once.
 Gen3 separates them so each can scale independently.
+A management zone was a Swiss Army knife โ now you get a dedicated tool for each job.

 Segments: Query-Time Filtering